Weiss variation for general boundaries: Geometric interpretation of boundary terms

 One may make use of the following expressions:

 to obtain:

+Owing to the fact that the conjugate momentum is linear in $W{^\lambda}{_{\mu \nu}}$, one can readily recover the contribution of a non-vanishing reference connection $\bar\Gamma{^\sigma}_{\mu \nu}$ by adding the following terms to \ref{WAC-ConjMom1}:

 In order to proceed any further, we need to specify the vector field $v_{\sigma}$, which requires fixing the nature of the boundary surface.
 In what follows we first consider the case of spacelike/timelike surfaces and then discuss the case of null surfaces.
+In particular, we will demonstrate that in all of these cases the conjugate momentum $P_{\mu \nu}$ has an interesting geometrical interpretation.